 Prepare your stay

-Before you leave, it is strongly recommended that you draw up an accurate budget to get an idea of living expenses.
+Before you leave, you are strongly encouraged to draw up an accurate budget, to get an idea of living expenses.
 Don’t forget to include any family contributions, scholarships, jobs, etc.

 Students benefit from certain discounts/deals for university residences, restaurants, public transport and entertainment.
-You may also be eligible for the government benefit “CAF” [Caisse d’allocation familiale].
+You may also be eligible for state benefits from the CAF [Caisse d’Allocations Familiales].

 You will need an overall monthly budget of between €450 and €700, depending on whether you intend to live in university halls of residence or private accommodation.

-Be aware that your initial expenses may be much higher than expected due to university registration fees and rental deposits.
+Bear in mind that your initial expenses may be much higher than expected, due to university registration fees and rental deposits.